-The Fund also does not comply with this benchmark as the Fund may lend to a single borrower who exceeds 5.0% of the Fund's assets.
+The Fund does not comply with this benchmark as the Fund may lend to a single borrower who exceeds 5.0% of the Fund's assets.
+However, once the Fund is substantially established and invested, the Investment Manager does not intend for the Fund to lend more than 25.0% of the Fund's assets to a single borrower.
 Furthermore, loans made by the Fund may not always be secured by a first mortgage over real property.